Hi!

 Working papers

-In many environments, professionals have miscalibrated beliefs about their skills and knowledge, which potentially compromises the quality of their work.
-Why might a firm be better off hiring an individual known to be over- or under-confident?
-In this paper, I argue that such biases can alleviate agency frictions.
+Miscalibrated beliefs generally compromise the quality of workers' decisions.
+Why might a firm prefer to hire an individual known to be overconfident?
+In this paper, I explore the role of such biases when members of the organization disagree about the right course of action.
 I present a model in which an agent uses his private information to make a choice on behalf of a principal.
-Players differ in their preferred action in a given state of the world.
-In this setting, I consider what I call the belief design problem: how would the principal like the agent to interpret his private information?
-I provide conditions under which the solution to this problem can be interpreted as the principal preferring a well-calibrated, an underconfident, or an overconfident agent.
-A well-calibrated agent is strictly preferred by the principal if and only if the expected difference in the players' preferred actions does not vary with the signal realization.
-Overconfidence is optimal when the principal would like to adjust the action beyond what a well-calibrated agent would do.
+In this setting, I consider what I call the belief design problem: how would the principal like the agent to interpret his observations?
+I provide conditions under which the solution indicates a preference for a well-calibrated, an underconfident, or an overconfident agent.
+A well-calibrated agent is preferred if and only if his information does not affect the expected difference in the players' preferred actions.
+Overconfidence is optimal when the principal seeks to adjust actions beyond what a well-calibrated agent would do.

 Work in progress